 - Eat heart-healthy foods.
 While you may not be running out to the store as much as you typically do – or have the same selection – make sure to choose heart-healthy foods when you can.
 Stick with low-fat proteins, like chicken or seafood, enjoy fresh fruits and vegetables and incorporate healthy whole-grain snacks and nuts.
 Avoid foods with high sodium or saturated fat.

 - Stay active.
 This isn’t necessarily the time to start a new form of exercise if you have a heart condition or you aren’t routinely active, but it’s important to keep your body moving.
-Remember to take frequent breaks from sitting to improve circulation, stretch your legs by walking around outdoors and as much as possible, maintain your normal fitness routine.
+Remember to take frequent breaks from sitting to improve circulation, stretch your legs by walking around outdoors and as much as possible, and maintain your normal fitness routine.

 - Know your body.
 There’s no one that knows your body – and all of its unique aches and pains – like you do.
 Make sure to monitor any ongoing conditions and watch for any new symptoms or abnormalities.
 During COVID-19, if you need medical attention, call your doctor’s office before showing up.
 Of course, in the event of a medical emergency, call 911.